Jennifer Lawrence is willing to put her career on the line to help women dealing with sexual misconduct in Hollywood.

 Lawrence was among the first actresses to commit to fighting sexism and sexual misconduct in Hollywood after actresses such as Rose McGowan and Lupita Nyong'o detailed film mogul Harvey Weinstein's history of sexual harassment and abuse.
 She explained on Sunday night's episode of 60 Minutes what went through her head after she first learned about Weinstein's actions.

 "What he did was criminal and deplorable, and when it came out and I heard about it, I wanted to kill him," she said, according to Variety.
 "The way that he destroyed so many women's lives.
 I want to see him in jail."

 Lawrence calls accusations Harvey Weinstein, who produced her Oscar-winning movie, “Silver Linings Playbook,” criminal and deplorable.
 She was also one of the first actresses in Hollywood to speak publicly about gender pay inequity.— 60 Minutes (@60Minutes) February 26, 2018

 "Harvey Weinstein and his company are continuing to do what they have always done which is to take things out of context and use them for their own benefit.
 This is what predators do, and it must stop," she told TMZ.
-"For the record, while I was not victimized personally by Harvey Weinstein, I stand behind the women who have survived his terrible abuse and I applaud them in using all means necessary to bring him to justice whether through criminal or civil actions.
+"For the record, while I was not victimised personally by Harvey Weinstein, I stand behind the women who have survived his terrible abuse and I applaud them in using all means necessary to bring him to justice whether through criminal or civil actions.
 Time's up."

-Weinstein has since apologized, but after all of the horrible atrocities he's committed, it's unlikely Lawrence will accept.
+Weinstein has since apologised, but after all of the horrible atrocities he's committed, it's unlikely Lawrence will accept.
 Lawrence doesn't need apologies; she needs change.
 And, she, and every other woman demanding "Time's up" won't stop until she gets just that.